pgraff/local-kube-access/iot/docs/iot-setup-guide.md

 This script will:
 1. Create the `iot` namespace
 2. Add all required Helm repositories
-3. Deploy all databases (TimescaleDB, MongoDB, PostgreSQL)
+3. Deploy all databases (MongoDB for Hono, PostgreSQL for ThingsBoard)
-4. Deploy all IoT components (Mosquitto, Hono, Ditto, ThingsBoard, Node-RED)
+4. Deploy all IoT components (Mosquitto, Hono, ThingsBoard, Node-RED)
 5. Configure integrations

+**Note:** ThingsBoard handles digital twin functionality - no separate twin service needed!

 ### Uninstall Everything